sabbir-rupom/laravel-domain-oa-boilerplate/README.md

 ### Domain Configuration

-Configuration parameter of each Domain should be defined in `app\Domains\DomainName\config\domain.php`

-You can retrieve enabled domain information through `\Illuminate\Support\Facades\Cache::get('app_domains')`
+Configuration parameter of each Domain should be defined in `app\Domains\DomainName\config\domain.php` You can retrieve enabled domain information through `\Illuminate\Support\Facades\Cache::get('app_domains')`

 ### CSS / JS compile with Laravel mix

+CSS and Javascript files under resources folder in `Domains` will be compiled automatically with laravel-mix webpack command **NOTE**: Do not change the `webpack.mix.js` file arbitrarily, the default mix configuration may hamper the auto domain-resource compilation process.

 ## License